LabrieCam/CSC-305-Playlist-Generator/test/ABTEST.md

 ### Success Criteria
 The test will be considered successful if the app bar at the bottom yields higher engagement and satisfaction according to the HEART metrics.
 A successful result would indicate the advantage of a more accessible app bar, potentially becoming a permanent design update to optimize user experience.
+---
+# Test 3

+**Genre Selection Method**

+### Objectives
+- **Happiness**: Gather feedback through post-session surveys on user satisfaction regarding genre selection experience.
+- **Engagement**: Track the number of playlists generated per session to see if more frequent genre selection encourages exploration.
+- **Adoption**: Count how many users create multiple playlists within a single session under each genre-selection method.
+- **Retention**: Measure return rates to assess if either genre-selection approach impacts long-term usage.
+- **Task Success Rate**: Observe the percentage of users who successfully create a playlist with their desired genre during their first session.

+### Hypothesis
+Allowing users to select a genre for each playlist will increase engagement and satisfaction by promoting greater personalization.
+By giving users more control over the genre selection, we expect users to generate more playlists tailored to specific moods or activities, which could improve their overall experience and satisfaction.

+### Problem Statement
+Currently, users select a single genre at login, which applies to all playlists they create in that session.
+While this may simplify the process, it may limit users’ ability to create varied playlists for different preferences.
+By experimenting with the genre selection method, we aim to understand if greater flexibility in genre choice can improve engagement, satisfaction, and retention.

+### Experiment
+The experiment will utilize Firebase's A/B testing framework to split users into two groups:

+- **Variant A**: Single genre selection at login (current design).
+- **Variant B**: Genre selection available for each playlist generated, allowing users to pick a different genre each time.

+All users will be included in the experiment to capture a comprehensive view of preferences and behaviors.

+**Metrics to Track via Firebase Analytics**:

+- **Playlist creation frequency**: Number of playlists generated per session under each genre-selection method.
+- **User satisfaction**: Collected through in-app surveys post-experience.
+- **Average playlists per session**: Measures playlist generation activity and any increase due to variant B.
+- **Task success rate**: Percentage of users successfully creating a playlist with their preferred genre in the first session.

+### Variations
+**Variant A**: Single Genre Selection at Login
+- Users choose one genre at the start of the session, which applies to all playlists created during that session.
+**Variant B**: Genre Selection for Each Playlist
+- Users can select a genre for each new playlist they create, enhancing customization for specific moods or activities.
+**Mockups**: Both variations will use a clear, streamlined interface, with intuitive options for selecting genres and creating playlists.

+### Success Criteria
+The test will be considered successful if allowing users to select a genre per playlist (Variant B) results in higher engagement and satisfaction according to the HEART metrics.
+A successful outcome would suggest that offering more customization options for each playlist improves the user experience and could justify implementing this as a permanent feature.